 Infrared Light Source

-This USB-C powered Infrared Light Source emits light at specific infrared wanvelengths.
-Infrared radiation is lower intensity than other excitation sources so will minimize damage to more senstive samples.
-You can choose from range of wavelengths betwee 700 - 980 nm.
+This USB-C powered USB Infrared Light Source emits light at specific infrared wavelengths.
+Infrared radiation is lower intensity than other excitation sources so will minimize damage to more sensitive samples.
+You can choose from range of wavelengths between 700 - 980 nm.
 It will not be as powerful as laser excitation but is considerably safer and less expensive.

 Broadband White Light Source